Prisoners' families hold small protest in Bahrain during pope visit | Law-Order

 Prisoners' families hold small protest in Bahrain during pope visit

-Relatives of death row and life inmates in Bahrain held a small protest along Pope Francis' motorcade route on Saturday calling for freedom of political prisoners in the Gulf Arab state, video footage showed.
-It was not clear if the pope saw the placards as his motorcade moved from his residence to a school in Isa Town where he later addressed students and teachers.

-Relatives of death row and life inmates in Bahrain held a small protest along Pope Francis' motorcade route on Saturday calling for freedom of political prisoners in the Gulf Arab state, video footage showed.
+Relatives of death row and life inmates in Bahrain held a small protest along Pope Francis' motorcade route on Saturday calling for freedom of political prisoners in the Gulf Arab state.

 The kingdom rejects criticism from the United Nations and others over its conduct of trials and detention conditions, saying it prosecutes in accordance with international law.
 Last year, Bahrain conditionally released tens of prisoners under new rules allowing electronic monitoring and home detention instead.
 Mushaima's son said then that his father had declined a conditional release offer.
-(Additional reporting by Ghaida Ghantous in Dubai; Editing by Christina Fincher)
+(Additional reporting by Ghaida Ghantous in Dubai; Editing by Christina Fincher and Andrew Heavens)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)